postphotos/purrfectcopy/README.md

 Yeah.
 The goal is to spark joy.
 Sometimes it's good to be [serious, not solemn.](https://www.youtube.com/watch?v=atn22-bmTPU) I hope you enjoy it, too!

-If you prefer to stare at confusing numbers and hoping you got it all right, that's fine, but it's not for all of us.
+While this python module library "just" wraps rsync, if you prefer to stare at confusing numbers and hoping you got it all right, that's fine, but it's not for all of us.
+Some of us want typing, code coverage and predictability.
+(And cowsay + cat slogans.)

 Because remembering `rsync -havx--infoprogress2 & afewothers maybe one dash or --maybenone --dry-run-maybe?` hasn't gotten any easier after using rsync for over a decade, but it's still the best and there's always room for improvement.